houseos/SCP/README.md

 http://device-ip/secure-control
 ```

-The data send to the secure-controller is encoded in the following parameters.
+The data send to the secure-controller is encoded in the following query parameters.

 | Key           | Possible values                 |
 | ------------- | ------------------------------- |